menu

 1. SQL Injection

-When cybercriminals send requests that they know are false, the web application returns an error message that gives them information about how the database is organized and protected.
+When cybercriminals send requests they know are false, the web application returns an error message that gives them information about how the database is organized and protected.

 2. Cross-site Scripting (XSS)

-Distinct from a CSRF which requires a user logged into an application to be tricked into doing something, an XSS attack requires the cybercriminal to insert code into a web page, usually in some element of the page like an image.
+Distinct from a CSRF, which requires a user logged into an application to be tricked into doing something, an XSS attack requires the cybercriminal to insert code into a web page, usually in some element of the page like an image.

 When the user opens the web page on their browser, the malicious code downloads and executes in the browser.
 For example, the code may redirect users from a legitimate site to a malicious one.